alttch/eva3/doc/items.rst

 -------

 Multiple units, sensors and multiupdates can be merged in logical groups called **devices**.
-It's completely up to you how to merge items into devices, but it's recommended to keep them in one or several separate groups.
+It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate groups.

 Device templates are stored in *runtime/tpl* folder in JSON format.